nostrocket/nostr-jsonl-tools/README.md

 - Allows limiting the recursion depth for large graphs
 - Shows graph statistics (total nodes, node with most following)
 - Handles cycles in the graph to prevent infinite recursion
+- Can output results to a file instead of stdout
+- Can output a line-separated list of unique pubkeys

 ## Output Format